Position

 Qualifications

-• Registered Nurse (RN) with a valid license to practice in the relevant jurisdiction.
+• Registered Nurse (RN) with a valid license to practice in the respective country.

-• Minimum of 2-3 years of clinical nursing experience, preferably in a research setting.
+• Minimum of 2-3 years of clinical nursing experience, preferably in a research or academic setting.

 Is becoming a Clinical Research Nurse a good career path?